Mary Poppins (film): Plot

-The next day, the three meet Bert's odd Uncle Albert, who has floated up in the air because of his uncontrollable laughter.
-They join him for a tea party on the ceiling with lots of jokes ("I Love to Laugh").
-Afterward, Mr. Banks becomes annoyed by the household's cheery atmosphere and threatens to fire Mary Poppins, but she persuades him to take the children to his workplace the next day.
-That evening, Mary sings to the children a hymn-like lullaby about the woman who sits on the steps of the St. Paul's Cathedral selling bird food ("Feed The Birds").
-The next day at the bank, the children meet the elderly Mr. Dawes., Senior.
-Mr. Dawes aggressively urges Michael to invest his tuppence in the bank, ultimately snatching the coin from Michael ("Fidelity Fiduciary Bank").
-Michael demands his coin back; other customers overhear the conflict, and they all begin demanding their own money back, causing a bank run.
+The next day, the trio and Bert visit Mary's odd uncle, Albert, whose uncontrollable laughter has caused him to float.
+George becomes annoyed by the household's cheery atmosphere and threatens to fire Mary.
+She persuades him to take the children to his workplace.
+That evening, Mary sings a lullaby about a woman who sells bird food on the steps of St. Paul's Cathedral.
+The next day at the bank, the children meet George's boss, the elderly Mr. Dawes Sr., who advises Michael to invest his tuppence in the bank, ultimately snatching the coins out of Michael's hand.
+Michael demands them back; other customers overhear the conflict, and they all begin demanding their own money back, causing a bank run.

-Jane and Michael flee the bank, getting lost in the East End of London until they again meet up with Bert, now working as a chimney sweep, who escorts them home ("Chim Chim Cheree").
-The three and Mary Poppins venture onto the rooftops, where they have a song-and-dance number with other chimney sweeps, which spills out into the Banks' home ("Step in Time") after their neighbor Admiral Boom shoots cartoon fireworks at them, mistaking them for robbers and calling them "cheeky devils".
-Mr. and Mrs. Banks return home to find Bert's friends dancing in their home, and Mr. Banks sends them away.
-Mr. Banks then gets a phone call from the bank requesting a meeting with him about what the children did.
-The children overhear the phone call and realize that their father is in trouble.
-Bert tells Mr. Banks that he needs to spend more time with his children before they grow up ("A Man Has Dreams").
-Michael gives his father the tuppence, hoping to make amends.

-Mr. Banks walks through London to the bank, where he is given a humiliating cashiering and is dismissed.
-Looking to the tuppence for words, he blurts out "Supercalifragilisticexpialidocious", tells Uncle Albert's "Wooden leg named Smith" joke the children told, and happily heads home.
-Mr. Dawes mulls over the joke and, finally understanding it, floats up into the air, laughing.
+Jane and Michael flee the bank and get lost in the East End.
+Bert, now working as a chimney sweep, escorts them home.
+The three and Mary venture onto the rooftops, where Bert dances with other chimney sweeps.
+George later receives a phone call from the bank, requesting a meeting with him regarding Michael's actions.
+The children overhear the phone call and become concerned.
+Bert advises George to spend more time with Jane and Michael before they grow up.
+Hoping to make amends, Michael gives George the tuppence.
+Stricken with regret, George slowly walks through London to the bank, where he is given a humiliating cashiering.
+Lost for words, George exclaims "Supercalifragilisticexpialidocious", tells a joke Albert had told the children, and happily walks home.
+When Mr. Dawes Sr. understands the joke, he floats up into the air, laughing.

-The next day, the wind changes, meaning Mary Poppins must leave.
-A happier Mr. Banks is found at home, having fixed his children's kite, and takes the family out to fly it.
-In the park, the Banks family meets Mr. Dawes' son, Mr. Dawes Jr., who reveals his father died laughing from the joke ("Let's Go Fly a Kite").
-Mr. Dawes Jr. says he had never seen his father happier in his life and re-employs Mr. Banks as a junior partner.
-With her work done, Mary Poppins ends the movie by flying away, with Bert telling her from afar not to stay away too long.
+The next day, Mary Poppins tells the children she must leave.
+George mends his children's kite and takes the family out to fly it.
+At the park, the family encounters Mr. Dawes Sr.'s son, Mr. Dawes Jr., who reveals that his father died laughing at the joke.
+Mr. Dawes Jr. says his father had never been happier and gratefully rehires (and promotes) George.
+Mary watches the family and decides her work is done.
+As Mary flies away, Bert looks up and says, "Goodbye, Mary Poppins.
+Don't stay away too long."